Who Can Receive a Military Spouse’s Pension Benefits?

 How is a Military Member’s Pension Divided After a Divorce?

 - Duration of the marriage

 - When military service began during the marriage

-How the pension is divided depends on numerous factors, including duration of the marriage, length of military service, other relevant pensions and the total value of the marital estate.
-A non-serving spouse may also be entitled to additional military benefits and rights, including health care, base access and a military ID card.
+Keep in mind that a non-serving spouse may also be entitled to additional military benefits and rights, including health care, base access and a military ID card.

 Experienced Assistance With Division Of Military Retirement Benefits

 She can help you understand your rights and protect your interests when dividing military pensions and other benefits.
 She can also advise you on other important divorce-related matters, including time sharing (child custody) and child support.

 Contact Laura S. Coleman, P.A.

 To discuss your questions and concerns about military pensions and divorce, call our office to schedule a consultation with attorney Laura S. Coleman.
 We can be reached at (850) 626-8520.
 We look forward to speaking with you.